The Best Peruvian Restaurants In Miami

-Ranchito Mi Peru 2 is a true huarique in Miami - a homestyle restaurant serving hearty dishes.
-These are typically the most affordable places to eat in Lima, but they’re still popular with just about everyone.
-Weekends are the best time to come here for beloved but hard-to-find traditional dishes.
+Ranchito Mi Peru 2 is a true huarique—a homestyle restaurant serving hearty dishes.
+Weekends are the best time to come here.
 Saturday is when they serve the excellent Afro-Peruvian dish called chanfainita, a stew of chopped cow lung with diced potatoes in a spicy ají panca sauce.
 The bofe (lungs) here are tender and slightly chewy, offering a nice contrast to the powdery potatoes.
-Sunday specials include another rarely found classic: pachamanca a la olla, an Andean dish of various meats marinated in native herbs, potatoes, corn, and slightly sweet humitas steamed together in a pot.
+Sunday specials include another rare classic: pachamanca a la olla, an Andean dish of various meats marinated in native herbs, potatoes, corn, and slightly sweet humitas steamed together in a pot.

-This is perhaps the best Peruvian restaurant in Miami right now.
-La Mar is the local branch of the famed Lima-based cevicheria of the same name, run by Gaston Acurio, the chef often credited with elevating Peruvian cuisine to where it is today.
-However, it’s really the exceptional food that makes this spot so great.
-Unlike other La Mar locations, the dishes here often feature local seafood, and their lomo saltado is probably the best in Miami, featuring tender cubes of filet fired in a blazingly hot wok.
+La Mar is the local branch of the Lima-based cevicheria of the same name.
+Unlike other La Mar locations, the dishes here often feature local seafood, and their lomo saltado is probably the best in Miami, featuring tender cubes of filet.
 It’s also one of the few places making traditional Peruvian ceviche that tastes close to what you’ll find in Lima—the freshest quality fish, perfectly trimmed, swimming in a leche de tigre that’s both tart and savory without going overboard on either.
 If you’ve never had Peruvian food before, this is where you should start.
 Just keep in mind that while this lavish Brickell Key spot is supposed to evoke the spirit of a casual cevichería in Peru, it’s definitely more of a special occasion restaurant.

 While the menu at this Kendall spot is extensive, it’s hard to get past the list of ceviches, which are not only perfectly prepared but also include some really fun creations that showcase regional Peruvian flavors.
 El Charapa, for example, is a nod to the Peruvian Amazon and is seasoned with sawtooth coriander, a favorite herb from the area.
 In the middle of the bowl is a traditional Amazonian plantain and pork rind ball called a tacacho (kind of like mofongo), which you can break apart and use to soak up the leche de tigre from the ceviche.
 There are also other imaginative options like a triple-layered parfait ceviche and even deep-fried ceviche croquettes.
 This is also one of the best places for affordable ceviche, all of which come in under $20.

-Peruvian rotisserie chicken has become as popular in Miami as cafecitos in recent years, and there are almost too many pollo a la brasa places to choose from.
-However, my family and I have been going to El Tambo since I was a kid and I’ll happily drive over an hour to West Kendall to get their juicy chicken marinated in cumin, garlic, soy sauce, and Peruvian ají chiles.
+There are almost too many pollo a la brasa places to choose from in Miami.
+However, El Tambo is a classic thanks to their juicy chicken marinated in cumin, garlic, soy sauce, and Peruvian ají chiles.
 Go the traditional route and get a side salad and a plate of crispy french fries with your chicken.
 Each order comes with a cup of huancaína sauce for dipping, as well as a tangy, vinegar-based spicy huacatay sauce.
 The fragrant Peruvian herb, also known as “black mint” in English, offers a nice counterbalance to the fiery ají chiles.

 Peruvian sandwiches are a thing of beauty.
 They may look simple, but the combination of country ham or crispy pork belly on a warm roll with some sarsa criolla just can’t be beat.
 Mr. & Mrs. Bun in West Kendall continues the tradition of the “sánguche” while adding their own creative touches and a little Miami flair.
-The husband and wife team scraps the traditional pan francés rolls in favor of their own homemade creation.
-Stick to the classics here, like their butifarra made with homemade Peruvian-style country ham that’s been marinated for 48 hours.
-The comforting triple sandwich—a triple-decker of egg, tomato, and avocado on homemade pan de molde bread—is also excellent and brings me back to nibbling sanguchitos on a park bench in Miraflores.
-This place makes the best Peruvian pan de molde bread in Miami, and the homemade mayo that keeps the triple together really distinguishes it from anywhere else in town.
+This place scraps the traditional pan francés rolls in favor of their own homemade creation.
+Stick to the classics here, like their butifarra made with Peruvian-style country ham that’s been marinated for 48 hours.
+The triple sandwich—a triple-decker of egg, tomato, and avocado on homemade pan de molde bread—is also excellent.
+This place makes the best Peruvian pan de molde bread in Miami, and the homemade mayo that keeps the triple together is so good.